Have You Filed Your US Tax Returns?

 Offshore Voluntary Disclosure Program (OVDP)

 Below are some of the reasons to ensure tax returns and FBARs are being done correctly.
 It is important enough for us to offer a Free consultation with no further obligation.

 It is important to understand your US tax obligations.
 The Internal Revenue Service now has a number of ways to find Americans living outside the US who are not reporting income or foreign bank accounts as well as Americans living in the US who invest internationally.

 Did you receive a bank letter?
-Your banks and other financial institutions are now required, through FATCA legislation, to report the personal details of American clients to the IRS.
+Your banks and other financial institutions are now required, through FATCA legislation, to report the personal details of American clients to the IRS or local authority.

 The IRS developed a system to actively locate non-compliant Americans wherever they are in the world.